ditto-codes/planter-svelte/README.md

 ## Mixins
 `/mixins`

 Mixins are reusable styles that can be used in the stylesheets.
-Planter Svelte provides a set of useful mixins for breakpoints, as well as some pulled from Bootstrap such as `rfs` and flex grid classes.
+Planter Svelte provides a set of useful mixins for breakpoints, as well as some pulled from Bootstrap such as the flex grid classes.

 Learn more about [Sass mixins](https://sass-lang.com/documentation/at-rules/mixin).